ITISFoundation/osparc-manual/docs/submission.md

 ## Showing Progress
 As a bonus feature, you may let the user know the progress of the code execution, if you are able to extract it during runtime.
 Examples of applicable cases include:
-* Knowledge of simulation time (e.g. the code simulates a process for 10 seconds, therefore knowledge of the second of simulation time gives #seconds*10%)
+* Knowledge of simulation time (e.g. the code simulates a process for 10 seconds, therefore knowledge of the second of simulation time gives $seconds * 10 %$)
 * Knowledge of iterations required (e.g. for loop will iterate 100 times - each iteration is and additional 1% complete)

 To communicate this information, add a “print” or standard output statement to your code in the following formats: